Roasted Mediterranean Vegetable Lasagne

 - When cooked remove from the oven and allow to cool slightly before serving, this will make it a lot easier to cut a tidy slice.

-You can make this dish using just about any vegetables that you have in the store cupboard.
+You can make this dish using just about any vegetables that you have in the store cupboard or fridge.

 It can be made using Quorn or your favourite veggie mince, add sliced onions, sliced mushrooms and tomatoes to make it more like a meat lasagne.